testcontainers/testcontainers-dotnet/docs/test_frameworks/xunit_net.md

 !!! note

-    Depending on how you initialize the database, it may be necessary to override the `ConnectionString` property and replace the default database name with the one actual in use.
+    Depending on how you initialize and access the database, it may be necessary to override the `ConnectionString` property and replace the default database name with the one actual in use.

 After configuring the dependent ADO.NET service, you can add the necessary tests.
 In this case, we run an SQL `SELECT` statement to retrieve the first record from the `album` table.